Sceliphron curvatum

-Sceliphron curvatum, also known as the Asian mud-dauber wasp, is an insect in the genus Sceliphron of the wasp family Sphecidae.
+Sceliphron curvatum, commonly known as the Asian mud-dauber wasp, is an insect in the genus Sceliphron of the wasp family Sphecidae.
 Like all wasps of this genus, it is a solitary species and builds nests out of mud.
 S. curvatum is native to some regions of Asia and invasive to Europe.

 Description

 Nest of mud ready to be filled with spiders.

 Sceliphron curvatum is 15 to 25 mm long and is coloured black with yellow and red ornaments.
 It builds nests of mud on the walls of buildings, but also very often indoors on piles of books, clothes or pieces of furniture.
 Every nest is filled with paralyzed spiders, which serve as food for the larvae.
 Like all Sceliphron species, S. curvatum is not aggressive unless threatened.